art | illustration | design

 If you've been keeping track, you'll know that's 14 movies as compared to 12 in Volume 1.
 We're already off to a solid start!
 Volume 2 features the same exterior slipcase as Volume 1, only with an orange foil wrap instead of blue.
 The two box sets look really nice side-by-side, kudos to the design team for planning this out.
 Like the first edition, this newer collection is jam-packed with tons of awesome supplemental material, including a companion book full of movie stills, synopses and essays, essential video interviews with actors and film historians, even a couple of soundtrack CDs (which, thanks to this era of modern convenience, I can't play anywhere except my car stereo).
 I honestly never expected these films to receive such thorough treatment, all credit to Arrow Films for lovingly curating these films along with countless other cult classics.

 The crown jewel of Shawscope Volume 2 has to be the all-new restoration of the Shaw Brothers classic, The 36th Chamber of Shaolin.
 This groundbreaking movie starring Gordon Liu is one of the very finest Shaw kung fu films, as well as a prime example of the "training" sub-genre, where the protagonist undergoes a series of difficult trials to emerge on the other side as a deadly and disciplined combatant.
 The two lesser-known Chamber sequels are also featured in Volume 2, but it's the original that steals the show, and it's really hard to imagine the film ever looking any better than this.
 Fans of the Venom Mob—the talented and charismatic cast of acrobatic actors featured in numerous Shaws epics, including Volume 1's Five Deadly Venoms and Crippled Avengers—will be thrilled to learn they are heavily featured in Shawscope Volume 2.
-And then there's Martial Arts of Shaolin, a latter-era Shaws flick featuring a then-unknown martial arts actor named Jet Li.
+And then there's Martial Arts of Shaolin, an '80s-era Shaws flick featuring a then-unknown martial arts actor named Jet Li.
 In addition to traditional kung fu, there's comedy, action and horror included in the second volume, resulting in a more diverse array of films than its predecessor.